1. Q: What is the application procedure?

-A: All sponsors are listed on the Board's Web site with the renewal date following.
+A: All sponsors are listed on the Board's website.
 No renewal notices will be mailed to sponsors.
-First-time CPE sponsors or sponsors whose registrations have expired must download a copy of the then current sponsor registration form (Adobe PDF format) and send it to the Board.
+First-time CPE sponsors or sponsors whose registrations have expired must download a copy of the current sponsor registration form and send it to the Board.

 Firm Registration and Peer Review

 1. Q: What is a public accounting firm?

 A: A public accounting firm is any firm located in Ohio that performs attest work (compilations, reviews, audits, or attestation engagements), and that is required to follow the AICPA professional standards for those services, whether or not it uses the designation "certified public accountant(s)," "public accountant(s)," or their abbreviations, in connection with the firm name.
 Any firm that performs only tax or consulting work as described in the AICPA professional standards for these services is also considered a public accounting firm if the firm uses "certified public accountant(s)," "public accountant(s)," or their abbreviations in connection with the firm name.
 A CPA or PA in business as a sole practitioner that meets either of the above criteria must also register with the Board as a public accounting firm.